divyadhimaan/lld-playground/Readme.md

 | ------ | ------ | ------- | ---------------------------- | ---------------------------- | --------------- |
 | \`<    | --\`   | Solid   | **Class inheritance**        | Concrete or abstract classes | **Solid line**  |
 | \`<    | ..\`   | Dotted  | **Interface implementation** | Class implements interface   | **Dotted line** |

+## Terminology

+- `DAO` (Data Access Object): A design pattern that provides an abstract interface to a database or other persistence mechanism.

 ## Resources